realityreflectioninc/Autoplay/README.md

 ## How to use

-in auto play, one level is one test case. record your input and play that inputs, that level's game state must satisfy assertions you descripted.
+in auto play, one level is one test case. record your input and play that inputs, that level's game state must satisfy assertions you described.
 Autoplay checks all assertions and save result.

 1. make your test level.
 2. test level must have one Autoplay manager. add Autoplay manager Actor into the level.